satyakonmsft/skype-docs/Skype/AppSDK/HowToJoinOnlineMeeting_iOS.md

 ### Create and deploy a Trusted Application API-based service Application

 The service application you create will give your mobile app access to the needed anonymous meeting join resources - discovery Url and anonymous meeting token.
 You'll use the RESTful Trusted Application API endpoint to schedule a meeting, get the discovery Url and token.
 The rest of this article describes how to enable your iOS app to call into such a service application.
-You can read more about the [Trusted Appplication API](../Trusted-Application-API/docs/Trusted_Application_API_GeneralReference.md) to learn about all of the features of this Skype for Business service application api.
+You can read more about the [Trusted Application API](../Trusted-Application-API/docs/Trusted_Application_API_GeneralReference.md) to learn about all of the features of this Skype for Business service application api.

 We've published two service application [examples](https://github.com/OfficeDev/skype-docs/tree/johnau/ucapdocs/Skype/Trusted-Application-API/samples) in GitHub to get you started.